roman-milk/roman-milk.github.io/you-couldnt-handle-me.md

+===

- ****** You Couldn't Handle Me Ch.
-06 ****** byTheTalkMan© There were a few small containers, but on top was a crisply folded piece of paper.
+There were a few small containers, but on top was a crisply folded piece of paper.
 I pulled it open and read it, recognizing Mom's handwriting.

  Tom,